small business advice

 When starting out, it's easy to think you're small enough not to take record keeping too seriously.
 That's for when you grow bigger, right?

 Keeping accurate records and understanding your customers and the market will help you gauge your potential.
 Market research in the early stages and daily or weekly projections help measure the pulse of your business.
-'Take a few minutes each week to analyze,' counsels Herrin.
+“Take a few minutes each week to analyse,” counsels Herrin.

 Having a CRM in place will help you with better data tracking to avoid having leads slip through the cracks.
 CRM also helps monitor sales progress, and adjust your daily business decisions.

 While market research, cash flow management, and record keeping are all essential to your small business success, don't ignore the importance of building an effective team of employees.
 Having the wrong people in your organisation can be nothing short of disastrous.
 Personnel issues come in a variety of maladies, but the most harmful to small businesses are poor work ethic, spreading rumors, and personality traits, explains Herrin.
 “If it starts affecting others,” he warns, “it can completely devastate a company.”

 Another serious staffing issue is finding the people with the right skillset.
 Herrin states that often businesses can't grow because they can't get the right people.
 Attracting qualified candidates usually means offering more competitive wages.
 “It's going to raise the level of compensation to attract skills,” he explains.

 Starting a business isn't easy, but for many it represents the ability to pursue their ambitions.
 The allure of working on your own schedule doing what you love can quickly be overshadowed by the dire realisation that your small business demands a great deal of time and effort.